eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/authenticate_llm.md

 ```
 ## Setting New LLM API Keys

 If you want to [use a new LLM](/docs/howto/swap_llm), you may need to enter an API Key to the `.env` file.
-See [LLM Prerequisites](#llm-prerequisites) to learn about authenticating with various providers.
+See [LLM Prerequisites](#llm-prerequisites) above to learn about authenticating with various providers.

 Example `.env` file: